 If you experience severe pain, fever or heavy bleeding after Mirena is inserted, or if pain/bleeding persists for more than a few weeks, please make an appointment to see your doctor or nurse.

 After insertion of Mirena, you may receive a patient reminder card from your doctor for follow-up examinations, bring this with you to every scheduled appointment.
 You should be offered a check up 4-6 weeks after the placement to make sure everything is going ok.

-At the end of the fourth or fifth year, depending on what you have been prescribed Mirena for, your Mirena should be removed by your doctor or nurse.
+At the end of the 4th, 5th or 8th year, depending on what you have been prescribed Mirena for, your Mirena should be removed by your doctor or nurse.
 If you wish to continue on Mirena, you can have a new one placed during the same appointment.

 Mirena is not right for everyone.
 Do not use Mirena and please tell your doctor or nurse if you: